 you might have a legal case against the drone owner.
 But keep in mind that such claims are very hard to prove.

 We might not yet have an answer for how to legally take down a drone.
 The technology has evolved at a much greater speed and the laws have not caught up yet.
+I have written a comprehensive article to discuss if is it legal to fly drones over houses.

 Related article: How to tell if a drone is watching you at night?